Bridging Parametric and Nonparametric Methods in Cognitive Diagnosis: Simulation Studies

 \section{Simulation Studies}

 We conducted comprehensive simulations under a variety of settings to compare the performance of different methods.
-The methods compared were: \begin{itemize} \item NPC: the baseline method, where the centers are the ideal responses from the DINA model, and the loss function is the $L_1$ loss; \item GNPC : the centers are weighted averages of the ideal responses from the DINA and DINO models, and the loss function is the $L_2$ loss; \item JMLE: the Joint Maximum Likelihood Estimate, where the centroid parameters (item parameters) are to be estimated, and the loss function is the negative log-likelihood; \item CMLE: the Classification Maximum Likelihood Estimate, where the centers and the loss function are the same as JMLE but with an additional term of class proportions as specified in (\ref{eq-CML2}); \item MMLE: the Marginal Maximum Likelihood Estimate obtained from the traditional EM algorithm under the DINA or GDINA model assumption. \end{itemize}{}
+The methods compared were: \begin{itemize} \item NPC: the baseline method, where the centers are the ideal responses from the DINA model, and the loss function is the $L_1$ loss; \item GNPC: the centers are weighted averages of the ideal responses from the DINA and DINO models, and the loss function is the $L_2$ loss; \item GNPC + log penalty: add log penalties on the proportion parameters to the GNPC method, where the loss function is $L_2$ loss for the centroids plus the summation of the log functions of the proportion parameters; \item JMLE: the Joint Maximum Likelihood Estimate, where the centroid parameters are to be estimated, and the loss function is the negative log-likelihood; \item CMLE: the Classification Maximum Likelihood Estimate, where the centers and the loss function are the same as JMLE but with an additional term of class proportions as specified in (\ref{eq-CML2}); \item MMLE: the Marginal Maximum Likelihood Estimate obtained from the traditional EM algorithm under the DINA or GDINA model assumption. \end{itemize}{}

 MMLE, as one of, if not the the most commonly used estimation algorithm in the CDM literature, was included in the comparison to provide a more comprehensive understanding of how different CDM estimation methods perform.